GJSayers/downit/README.md

   * Function to add the user name
   * Quiz presented as multiple choice buttons
   * Leaderboard displaying score ranking based on username
+  * Feedback on the quiz - if user selects correct answer their selection turns green, if incorrect then selection turns red and the correct answer shows as green
+  * Sound effects when user selects answer correctly/incorrectly

 ## Testing
 ---